ps-actions-sandbox/ActionsFundamentals/hol/02-My-first-action.md

 </details>

 3. Commit the file (`[skip ci]` to not run a build, yet).
 4. Inside the `hello-world-docker-action` folder create the [`Dockerfile`](/../../new/main?filename=hello-world-docker-action%2FDockerfile).
 The container inherits `FROM alpine:3.10` and should copy and execute a file `entrypoint.sh`.
+Remember to make the script executable with `RUN chmod +x entrypoint.sh`

 <details>
   <summary>Solution</summary>